analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 2. Remove power to the target device by powering down the EV Kit or feather board.
 3. Place the MAX32625PICO debug adapter in MAINTENENCE mode by holding down its button while reconnecting the USB cable to the host PC.
    - The MAX32625PICO debug adapter will enumerate as a mass storage device named MAINTENANCE.
-   - Drag-n-Drop the provided bin file to the drive named MAINTENANCE:  [special DAPLINK bin file](MAX32625PICO_files/max32625_max32630fthr_if_mass-erase-v1.bin).
+   - Drag-n-Drop the provided bin file to the drive named MAINTENANCE:  [DAPLINK bin file](https://github.com/MaximIntegratedMicros/max32625pico-firmware-images/blob/main/bin/max32625_max78000fthr_if_crc_v1.0.2.bin).
    - Following the Drag-n-Drop, the MAX32625PICO should reboot and reconnect as a drive named DAPLINK.
 4. Make sure the 'Automation allowed' field is set to 1 in the DETAILS.TXT file on the DAPLINK drive.
-If not, follow [these instructions](https://https://github.com/ARMmbed/DAPLink/blob/master/docs/ENABLE_AUTOMATION.md) to enable it.
-5. If not already connected, use the supplied ribbon cable to re-connect the MAX32625PICO debug adapter board to the target board that is locked-out and turn on power to the target device/board.
+If not, perform the following steps:
+    - Create an empty text file named '**auto_on.cfg**'.
+Copy the file to DAPLINK drive while its button is held.
+    - Release the button when the drive unmounts.
+When it remounts, confirm "Automation allowed" is set to 1 in DETAILS.TXT file.
-6. Create an empty file named 'erase128.act' and Drag-n-Drop it onto the DAPLINK drive.
+5. Create an empty text file named '**erase.act**' and Drag-and-drop it onto the DAPLINK drive.
-7. This should mass erase the flash of the target device, allowing the device to be programmed again.
+6. This should mass erase the flash of the target device, allowing the device to be programmed again.
-8. Restore the original MAX32625PICO debug adapter board firmware by performing the following:
-   - Re-enter MAINTENANCE mode by disconnecting the USB cable to the MAX32625PICO debug adapter board, pressing down on the button, and then reconnecting the USB cable.
-   - Once the MAINTENANCE drive appears, Drag-n-Drop this file: [original DAPLINK bin file](MAX32625PICO_files/max32625pico_daplink.bin).
-   - This will again reboot the MAX32625PICO and reconnect as DAPLINK.

-At this point, the target device should be once again programmable and the MAX32625PICO adapter board restored to its original firmware.
+At this point, the target device should be once again programmable.

 Note:  In order to avoid the locked out state to begin with, it is recommended that during code development, a delay be placed at the beginning of user code in order to give the debug adapter an opportunity to communicate with or halt the processor.
 A delay of 2 seconds is ideal so that the debugger can be attached manually.